 Highland livestock on the Isle of Mull

-He admits but that lifestyles aren’t constantly simple.
+He admits that lifestyles aren’t always simple.

 A causeway connects the island to the British mainland.
 However, the changing tide makes it impassable depending on the time.
 “To do something, we have to cross using the tide instances,” says Mr. Patterson.
-“If you need to make an appointment or buy groceries, you seek advice from the tide instances.”
-“We have been blocked off in February for 5 days,” he provides.
-“Snow and ice included the causeway, and no one may want to get off.
-That’s simplest befell twice in my lifetime.”
+“If you need to make an appointment or buy groceries, you should seek advice from the tide instances.”
+“We have been blocked off in February for five days,” he provides.
+Snow and ice included the causeway; no one wanted to get off.
+That’s the simplest occurrence twice in my lifetime.”

 Image copyright Getty IMAGES